md-siam/photo_gallery/README.md

 # Photo Gallery

-In this assignment, you are required to create a simple Android / iOS / Flutter / ReactNative app that displays a list of photos as a gallery.
+In this assignment, you are required to create a simple Android/iOS/Flutter/ReactNative app that displays a list of photos as a gallery.
 Users can tap the photo to see a full-screen view of it with the possibility to zoom in and out.

 ```
 Requirements: